 Predicting population persistence or extinction in Streptanthus tortuosus

 Biodiversity is threatened by habitat loss and climate change, which has resulted in the acceleration of species extinctions across the world.
 The ability to predict how the genetic composition of populations impacts their long-term persistence or extinction in different and changing environments requires integrating analysis techniques and data across diverse fields.
 In this project, we are developing integrative demographic models that incorporate genetic, physiological, and life history traits to improve multi-generational predictions of population persistence and extinction for Streptanthus tortuosus (Mountain Jewelflower).
 The resulting integrative demography models will provide a road map for conservation biologists and managers to use genomic information to predict effects of different conservation strategies, such as assisted migration or introducing genetic variation, which can be applied across wild, managed, and agricultural species and populations.
-Link to NSF abstract
+See our IntBio project website for more information.

 Collaborators: Julin Maloof, Troy Magney, Denneal Jamison